Vacolor/tabular_llm/README.md

+# This work is modified upon SAINT.
+Original README is below.

 This repository is the official PyTorch implementation of SAINT.
 Find the paper on [arxiv](https://arxiv.org/abs/2106.01342)

 # SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pre-Training